Types of Herbal Preparations

 Oil Infusions

-And speaking of the sun… what’s better than a little natural skin care to restore yourself after a sunny day?
-This is a great way to use plants topically.
-Try making an herbal oil infusion and adding it to your favorite DIY skin care recipe.
-Herbal oils are great for your skin and hair, and even pain!
+Speaking of the sun, what’s better than a little natural skincare to restore yourself after a sunny day?
+Natural skincare is a wonderful way to use plants topically.
+Try making an herbal oil infusion and adding it to your favorite DIY skincare recipe.
+Herbal oils are great for skin, hair, and even pain relief.

 Previous